hindu-comm/weblogs/aryaakasha/2023/05/2023-05-13_for-pratyangira-roaring-goddess-of-the-counter-fir.md

 The Goddess-Figure invoked in those verses is referred to as ‘The Brahman’s Cow’ – I have taken this to mean ‘Vak’, for reasons I have enunciated at far greater length and breadth elsewhere.

+## Angirasi
 She is invoked pointedly as an Angirasi – a Daughter of Angiras … and it ought prove not difficult to see how that fits into our earlier-aforementioned scale of rubric; given the role of the Angiras-priest as set out above.

-The reason *why* She is thusly invoked in such forcefully Avenging tones therein, is because such force (‘Shakti’, indeed) is to be unleashed, roaring, upon some calumnious covetous converter who has *dared* to try and make off with what we might, perhaps, in light (yajna-given) of various afore-referenced Brahmanas etc. refer to as “The Brahman’s Wife” and otherwise disrupt the Rite and proper religious proceeding attendant accordingly.
+The reason *why* She is thusly invoked in such forcefully Avenging tones therein,
+is because such force (‘Shakti’, indeed) is to be unleashed, roaring, upon some calumnious covetous converter who has *dared* to try and make off with what we might, perhaps, in light (yajna-given) of various afore-referenced Brahmanas etc.
+refer to as “The Brahman’s Wife”
+and otherwise disrupt the Rite and proper religious proceeding attendant accordingly.

 The points of resonancy with our lately-prominent figure of Pratyangira ought prove readily apparent.